 4) This will redirect you to Welcome to PCS Webinar page.

-8) Once connected to the meeting page a dialog box will appear that says "Call my Phone".
+8) Once connected to the meeting page, a dialog box will appear that says "Call my Phone".
+You may need to temporarily disable your web browser's popup blocker.

 11) The automated system will call your phone number so you are connected to the audio portion of the presentation.

 13) Note: Our webinar software is tested before, during, and after each webinar presentation.
 Any connectivity issues may be related to your personal hardware and/or software.
-A full audio and video copy of the presentation will be recorded and available on this webpage in the days following the webinar date.
+Common issues include Flash not being updated, popup blockers, and web browser issues.
+A full audio and video copy of the presentation will be recorded and available in the "Additional Resources" section of this page in the days following the webinar date.

 The Commission may allow variances to certain provisions of its Pollution Control Standards, including its Prohibition on Mixing Zones for Bioaccumulative Chemicals of Concern (Chapter 4.F) and its Wastewater Discharge Requirements (Chapter 5).
 A Variance Application and Review Process was adopted by the Commission at its February, 2013 Commission meeting.
 This document contains the information necessary to apply for a variance.